Blog

 Methylene chloride, also known as dichloromethane or DCM, is one of the most widely used laboratory solvents because of its relative versatility, low boiling point, and chemical stability.
 It’s also highly toxic due to the chemical’s potential to cause acute and chronic health effects, such as cancer, through inhalation or dermal exposure.

 Under the new TSCA rule, the EPA allows the continued use of methylene chloride as a laboratory chemical, with stringent requirements to assess and control employee exposure to this chemical.
-Labs in biotechnology, higher education, hospitals, and pharmaceutical companies, which already may be subject to an Occupational Safety and Health Administration (OSHA) Standard for this chemical, are required to implement and manage the EPA’s regulatory requirements beginning in 2025.
+Labs in biotechnology, higher education, hospitals, and pharmaceutical companies, which already may be subject to an Occupational Safety and Health Administration (OSHA) Standard for this chemical, are required to implement and manage the EPA’s regulatory requirements beginning in 2026.

 Navigating OSHA vs. EPA Standards

 Organizations with applicable labs have long been required to follow OSHA’s Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 C.F.R.
 1910.1450), which protects lab workers who handle hazardous chemicals and OSHA’s Methylene Chloride Standard (29 C.F.R.
 1910.1052), which if warranted requires monitoring, control measures, recordkeeping, regulated areas, and medical surveillance.
-The EPA has designed their WCPP requirement, so it is similar to OSHA’s standard for methylene chloride, although there are some important differences.
+The EPA has designed their WCPP requirement so that it is similar to OSHA’s standard for methylene chloride, although there are some important differences.

 OSHA’s Laboratory Safety Standard requires organizations with applicable labs to develop a Chemical Hygiene Plan (CHP) to address how to safely procure, store, handle, and dispose of chemicals.
 Employers with labs must also follow the OSHA Permissible Exposure Limits (PELs) for chemicals in workplace settings.
 For methylene chloride, OSHA’s PEL is 25 parts per million (ppm) as an 8-hour time-weighted average (TWA) and 125 ppm for a 15-minute short-term exposure limit (STEL).